 Our planet needs lots of great bucket fillers to make the world a better place.

-We have just attended a Worship Forum this term where we meet with other worship groups from around the area.
-These are photos from our visit.
-The theme was 'The parables of Jesus' so you can see the lost sheep craft , and literally drawing a house on the rock.
+We have enjoyed attending Worship Forums where we meet with other worship groups from around the area.
+These are photos from our visits.
+This theme was 'The parables of Jesus' so you can see the lost sheep craft , and literally drawing a house on the rock.
 The children wrote their talents on coins and put them in special bags to treasure.
 They were given seeds to plant and think about the Sower and the seed after drawing themselves on a leaf which was made into a 3D tree- all with straws made of reeds to protect the environment.